 Nada Pavlak is a former Australian civil servant.
 She writes about International Law and Public Health.
 She has three decades of experience working on public policy, including international trade in resources, and Public Health Policy.

-Latest data on new motor vehicle registrations in the United Kingdom highlights the challenges facing the car industry as it seeks to emerge from the Covid-19 pandemic and underlines the importance of it playing an active role in determining the shape of the UK's emerging trade policy.
+Latest data on new motor vehicle registrations in the United Kingdom highlights the challenges facing the car industry as it seeks to emerge from the Covid-19 pandemic whilst dealing with associated supply chain issues and the administrative challenges of post-Brexit trade.
+It underlines the importance of the industry being at the forefront in determining the shape of the UK's developing trade policy.

 As the UK Government continues to work towards agreeing its future trade arrangements with the EU while pursuing new free trade agreements with key partners outside Europe, we need to condsider the extent to which these agreements can fill any gaps in the changed relationship with the EU - and whether trade under free trade agreements is ever really "free".